 Security and safety are a primary concern.
 Since many students are away from home for the first time and are unaware of the normal difficulties of residence hall living, procedures have been established to try to help protect the occupants and the buildings.

-Carleton provides locks on all residence rooms and our traditional residence halls (Burton, Davis, Evans, Goodhue, Musser, Myers, Nourse, Parish, Severance, Watson) and the Village Apartments are equipped with an electronic door locking system which requires use of the OneCard.
-Students are issued both a room key and a OneCard.
+Carleton provides locks on all residence rooms and our traditional residence halls (Burton, Davis, Goodhue, Musser, Myers, Nourse, Parish, Severance, Watson).
+Cassat, James, Evans, and the Village Apartments are equipped with an electronic door locking system which requires use of the OneCard.
 We ask that students carry their key and card at all times.
 Residents living in our houses are issued room and outside door keys and are encouraged to keep the outside door of the house locked.

 Keeping doors locked is the best way to secure your property and yourself as well as those sharing your living quarters.
 Residents are encouraged to keep their rooms and the houses locked at all times, especially when sleeping or absent from the room/house.
 Be careful not to allow strangers to enter your room.

 When entering a door that has the electronic locking system, please be certain not to let others “tailgate” in with you unless you know they have a OneCard and are authorized to be in the building.
 If someone insists on coming in without authorization, contact Security Services (ext.
 4444) immediately.